sanathp/statusok/README.md

 # StatusOK

-## Descripition

 Monitor Your Website and Apis from your computer.Get Notified through slack or email when your server is down or response time more than expected.

 ## Simple Setup to monitor your website and recieve a notitification to Gmail when your website is down

-Step 1) Write a config.json with the url information
+Step 1: Write a config.json with the url information
 ```
 {
 	"notifications":{